 - Kafka is an overkill when you need to process only a small amount of messages per day (up to several thousand).
 Kafka is designed to cope with the high load.
 Use traditional message queues like RabbitMQ when you don’t have a lot of data.

 - Kafka is a great solution for delivering messages.
 But despite the fact that Kafka has a Stream API, it is not easy to perform data transformations on-fly.
 You need to build a complex pipeline of interactions between producers and consumers and then maintain the entire system.
 This requires a lot of work and efforts.
 So, avoid using Kafka for ETL jobs, especially where real-time processing is needed.

 - When you need to use a simple task queue you should use appropriate instruments.
 Kafka is not designed to be a task queue.
 There are other tools that are better for such use cases, for example, RabbitMQ.

 - If you need a database, use a database, not Kafka.
 Kafka is not good for long-term storage.
 It supports saving data during a specified retention period, but generally, it should not be very long.
 Kafka also stores redundant copies of data, which can increase storage costs.
 Databases are optimized for storing fresh data.
 They have also versatile query languages and support efficient data inserting and retrieving.
 If relational databases are not what you need for your use case, try to look at non-relational (for example, MongoDB), but don’t use Kafka.

 In this article, we described Apache Kafka and the most suitable use cases for deploying this tool.
-From what you have learned in this article, it is easy to see why it is such a powerful streaming platform.
+It should be easy to see why Kafka is such a powerful streaming platform.
 Kafka is a valuable tool in scenarios requiring real-time data processing and application activity tracking, as well as for monitoring purposes.
-In the same time, Kafka shouldn’t be used for data transformations on-fly, data storing, and when all that you need is just a simple task queue.
+At the same time, Kafka shouldn’t be used for data transformations on the fly, data storing, and when all you need is a simple task queue.